Tips for Trading GBTC (the Bitcoin Investment Trust) in 2024 and Beyond

 There is no good answer to what is better.
 My general suggestion would be to do both (but to remain cautious and not invest your life savings; someone suggested 1% of total funds to invest, that might be about right).
 There is no doubt that GBTC is overpriced in early 2017, but that could change.
 Still, one can make money on an overpriced asset; no rule says you can’t.

 Bottomline: The closer GBTC is to the cost of bitcoin (the closer it is to its NAV), the better buy it is.
 It has historically resisted going below a 20% NAV, so that is worth considering.
 All that said, even when it is trading at a somewhat absurd premium, there are still real reasons to buy GBTC rather than braving even the simplest and most user-friendly alternative Coinbase.
 If you understand the risks of GBTC, it can be a worthwhile bet if you understand what you are buying.
 If you are holding $14 GBTC, you are essentially betting Bitcoin will be worth $14k+.
 That is possible, and might even sound laughable if I don’t update these numbers quickly enough, but the point isn’t that.
 The point is, you need to realize the bet you are taking with GBTC before you make your choice.

 TIP: Don’t knock GBTC until you’ve tried dealing with the cryptocurrency exchanges.
-It is easy to scoff at the premium, but that premium is comes with a ton of benefits for the causal investor looking to take a risk on the volatile Bitcoin market.
-The average Joe might not have the extra time to deal with the cryptocurrency market (which never closes by the way).
-GBTC offers exposure to cryptocurrency at premium, and that is a trade-off that some will be willing to make (after-all, market demand is causing the current premium, not Greyscale, so the proof is in the pudding).
+It is easy to scoff at the premium, but that premium comes with significant benefits for the casual investor looking to take a risk on the volatile Bitcoin market.
+The average person might not have the extra time to deal with the 24/7 cryptocurrency market and all its learning curves.
+GBTC offers exposure to cryptocurrency at a premium, and that is a trade-off that some will be willing to make (after-all, market demand is causing the current premium, not Greyscale, so the proof is in the pudding).